manosmin/ceid-web/README.md

 # Web Programming & Systems Project @CEID

-A website created to help users track and manage their potential exposure to virus carriers by crowd-sourcing data about their visits to various places.
+A website created to help users track and manage their potential exposure to virus carriers by crowd-sourcing data about their visits to various places in [Patras, Greece](https://en.wikipedia.org/wiki/Patras).

 * Users can create an account using their credentials, or they can log in as any `UserX` entering `userXpass` as password, or as `admin` entering `admin` as password.